Discover and Connect with Businesses Driven by Luxembourg Dual Citizens. Learn More.

 Context

 In 2008, the new Luxembourg Nationality Act introduced the concept of dual citizenship in Luxembourg.
-Since then, thousands of people have obtained Luxembourg dual citizenship through ancestry.
+Since then, thousands of people have obtained Luxembourgish dual citizenship through ancestry.

 Total Luxembourg Citizens in the US